 In retaliation, Taksin supporters disrupted the ASEAN summit in Pattaya in 2009, further aggravating Thailand’s reputation abroad.
 In 2010, thousands of Red Shirts occupied parts of Bangkok, in particular its commercial and business districts.
 Buildings were set under fire, dozens of civilians killed and many more injured in clashes with the military.

 The 2014 coup and recent elections

 Despite the bloodshed, a new facade of Taksin, the Pheu Thai Party (For Thais Party), won a landslide election in 2011.
-Becoming the country’s first female prime minister, Taksin’s sister Yinluck, whom many considered to a puppet of the ousted ex-prime minister, called for amendments in the constitution that would allow amnesty for post-coup events.
+Becoming the country’s first female and youngest prime minister, Taksin’s sister Yinluck, whom many considered to be a puppet of the ousted ex-prime minister, called for amendments in the constitution that would allow amnesty for post-coup events.
 This was largely seen as an attempt to free Taksin of his charges.
 Protests thus resumed in 2013 and prompted the dissolution of parliament.
 New elections were scheduled for February 2014.

 Since the revolution of 1932, the Thai nation struggles to establish a full and stable democracy.
 There have been no less than 20 constitutions and charters (!).
 While all of them call for a constitutional monarchy, the degree to which Thailand’s political institutions hold power has varied from one constitution to another.
 Each one only seems to facilitate the rule of whichever government is in power.